 - 4. Using the example pictured above, click on one of the available options: - a.
-Click Low Bandwidth-Primary to display the Primary stream in Low-bandwidth mode. - b.
-Click the 1280×960 stream to display the Secondary stream (which is a high-resolution stream).
-The stream will play in WebRTC mode. - c.
-Click the 640×480 -Primary stream to display the Primary stream (which is a low-resolution stream).
-The stream will continue to play in WebRTC mode.
+Click Low Bandwidth-Primary to continue displaying the Primary stream in Lowbandwidth mode. - b.
+Click the 1920×1080 stream to display the Primary stream (which is a high-resolution stream) in WebRTC mode. - c.
+Click the 1280×720 stream to display a Secondary stream in WebRTC mode. - d.
+Click the 640×480 stream to display a Secondary stream (which is a low-resolution stream).
+The stream will play in WebRTC mode.